MrAceitun0/ECV/P2/README.md

 * All users will be notified if a new user connects or if one of the existing users disconnects
 * All users will be represented in the Canvas 2D with all the names and skins selected by the diferent users
 * Users can move freely inside the canvas using point&click with the mouse and the movement will be seen in real-time for all the users connected
-* Whenever a user sents a message or an emoji, an red exclamation sign will be shown in top of his/her head during a few seconds
+* Whenever a user sents a message or an emoji, a red exclamation sign will be shown in top of his head during a few seconds
 * In the down-right corner of the canvas, the room name will be shown

-/*ADD IMAGES OF LOGIN PAGE AND MAIN APP*/